Earn up to 50 hours of AOA or ACCME credit at virtual OMED | LEARN MORE

 If you completed your residency or fellowship training in an ACGME-accredited program you’ll need to obtain AOA training recognition if you plan to become AOA board certified.
 The process differs slightly depending on whether you are seeking recognition for residency training or fellowship training.

-After verifying that you’ve met the Residency or Fellowship requirements listed above, the next step of applying for training recognition is submitting the online application or AOA recognition of PGY2 and Fellowship training.
+The first step of applying for training recognition is submitting the online application for AOA recognition of PGY2 and Fellowship training.

-Your PGY2+ residency or fellowship training verification letter must be submitted by your program directly to the AOA.
+Your residency or fellowship training verification letter must be submitted by your program directly to the AOA.
 The letter must also:

 Be written on institutional letterhead and include the date and the training program’s 10-digit accreditation number.

 List your specialty, along with the exact start and end dates of your residency or fellowship training.

-Include the title and signature of the program director or designated institutional officer.
+Include the title and signature of the program director.